gem5/website/_pages/documentation/general_docs/kconfig_build_system.md

 ### guiconfig

+The `guiconfig` command opens the guiconfig editor.
-Opens the guiconfig editor which will let you view and edit config values, and view help text. guiconfig runs as a graphical application.
+This editor will let you view and edit config values, and view help text. guiconfig runs as a graphical application.
 The command requires `python3-tk` package be installed in the system.